 Kavvayi Backwaters at Payyanur

 Kavvayi Backwaters at Payyanur are formed by the cluster of islands on River Kavvayi in Kerala.
-Stretches from Kavvayi to Neeleshwar, this lesser known fascinating backwater destinations is the third largest backwaters in Kerala and the largest one in the whole North Kerala region.
-This is dotted with several small and large islands with eye-catching surroundings perfect to enjoy the beauty of backwaters during Kerala Tour.
+Stretches from Kavvayi to Neeleshwar, this lesser-known fascinating backwater destination is the third largest backwaters in Kerala and the largest one in the whole North Kerala region.
+This is dotted with several small and large islands with eye-catching surroundings perfect to enjoy the beauty of backwaters during the Kerala Tour.
 Of these, Valiyaparamba Island is the largest one.
 These backwaters are fed by four rivers.

 Thiruvallam Backwaters

 Situated near Thiruvanthapuram, the Thiruvallam backwaters is the most stunning backwater destination in Kerala.
 Karamana and Killi are the two rivers that merge at Thiruvallam, which leads to the formation of these backwaters.
-En-route to Kovalam, this scenic backwater stretch of Thiruvallam is famous for its canoe rides.
+En route to Kovalam, this scenic backwater stretch of Thiruvallam is famous for its canoe rides.
 These backwaters are blessed with lush vegetation, water birds and scenic beauty.
-The short village cruises using the country boats are perfectly pleasant ways to enjoy the backwaters of Thiruvallam in Kerala.
+The short village cruises using country boats are perfectly pleasant ways to enjoy the backwaters of Thiruvallam as part of Trivandrum tour packages.

 Padanna Backwaters, Kasaragod